-In this blog Aaron Carpenter, Senior Editor at The B2B Marketing Lab, talks about the content marketing pyramid and how it can be utilised to scale your content, increase engagement and drive lead generation.
+In this blog, Bradley, our Head of Content, talks about the content marketing pyramid and how it can be utilised to scale your content, increase engagement and drive lead generation.

 In today’s digital marketplace – to stand out from the competition, you need to be creating content.

 But not just any content.
 You need to create content that is valuable, up-to-date and most importantly: better than everything else out there.